 The British moved ponderously toward independence and in their later years maintained a legislative assembly housed in a building paid for by a wealthy Indian merchant.

 The entrance has this plaque.
 Twining, a former soldier who arrived here in 1949 from British North Borneo, was governor for nine years, an unusually long term.
 The DNB suggests that he wasted a great deal of time trying to carry out the Colonial Office's mandate of moving toward independence while working to "entrench the position of the white minorities."

 On a wall, a lineup of local dignitaries.

-A curious building, the National Museum opened in 1940 and hinted that the culture of Tanganyika was dominantly Muslim.
+The National Museum opened in 1940 and suggested that the culture of Tanganyika was dominantly Muslim.